How this CA started her own KPO & now has clients from all over the world

 Getting my first client and growing my customer base

-While I was researching about the KPO industry, I also invested a lot of my time searching for companies online that needed accounting services.
+While I was researching the KPO industry, I also invested a lot of my time searching for companies online that needed accounting services.

 In fact, I went a step ahead and even created a list of around 105 small companies in the USA and sent them a well-defined prospecting email.